Blog icon Blog / Guides /

 High Initial Implementation Costs

-AI tools often require investment in software, cloud infrastructure, sensors, integrations, and employee training.
-For midsize construction companies, these costs can be difficult to manage at once.
+Advanced digital tools powered by artificial intelligence often require an investment in software, cloud infrastructure, sensors, integrations, and employee training.
+For mid sized construction companies, these costs can be difficult to manage at once.

 A phased approach can make adoption more realistic.
-Companies can start with one high-priority area, such as planning, cost control, or equipment maintenance, then expand AI capabilities after the first results become clear.
+Companies can start with one high-priority area, such as planning, cost control, or equipment maintenance, then expand their automation capabilities after the first results become clear.

 Data Quality and Integration Issues